-Today in our annual Software September feature I’m talking to Christian Kotzbauer, Managing Director of Genius Project.
+Today I’m talking to Christian Kotzbauer, Managing Director of Genius Project.
 He has been with Genius Project for over 14 years and is based out of the company’s office in Germany.

 I talked to Christian about his role and the future of project management software.
 So without further ado:

 Hello Christian.
 What does a Managing Director of a software company do all day?

 On a daily basis I am involved in managing and following up on sales objectives, which requires prioritising customer, employee and organisational requirements.
 I am sort of like the bridge between our Marketing and our Sales department; my goal is to make sure their activities are aligned to deliver maximum results.

 I’m also heavily implicated in developing our organisation’s strategy and goals and communicating it to our staff, which means I am in touch with our multinational offices every day.
 To have a strong handle on our strategy, I must also take part in overseeing the design, marketing and quality of our product.
 I always have to be thinking ahead as to what improvements we can make both at an organisational level and on a product delivery level.

 Wow, that sounds busy, and more wide-ranging than I expected.
 Genius is often nominated for awards and has a successful track record.
 What has been your proudest moment at the company?

 We’ve had a lot of monumental moments at Genius, but I would have to say that our recent Top 100 Award in Germany was my proudest moment; to be more specific, we won the Top-Innovator Excellence Award.

 I had the honour of accepting the accolade on behalf of the organisation from mentor Ranga Yogeshwar.
 The room was filled with leaders from the largest industrial companies, which as you may know, are the key drivers for the German economy.
 Needless to say, we were all proud that Genius Project could be recognised amongst such an influential group of leaders.